libp2p/docs/content/concepts/peers.md

 A libp2p node will typically have a temporary store to store peer keys, addresses and associated metadata.
 The peer store works like a phone or address book; think of it like a universal multiaddr book that maintains the source of truth for all known peers.

+{{% notice "info" %}}
 Implementations may wish to persist a snapshot of the peer store on shutdown, so that they don’t have to start with an empty peer store when they boot up the next time.

+{{% /notice %}}

 ### Peer Discovery

-A discovery method is likely needed if a peer is undiscoverable using the Peer Store.
+A discovery method is likely needed if no information about a peer is available in the peer store.
 A peer multiaddr is typically discovered with their Peer Id.
 Once the network successfully discovers a peer multiaddr (and able to establish a connection), the peer discovery protocol adds the Peer Info and multiaddr to the Peer Store.
 Learn more about how to discover un-{known, identified} peers on the peer routing guide.

 <!-- to add when peer routing guide is up -->